Study-Scape/StudyScape/reports/StudyScape-20250129.md

 - Julie: worked on requirements document

 ### Goals for next week
+- Brandon:
   - Establish and agree on architecture and text stack for the app
 - Michael:
   - Work on and finish architecture assignment.
 Should take less than a week (since it's due).
   - Begin research on Google Maps API (the time estimate is unknown, just however long it takes).